the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/project/_index.md

     - 1 - below average evidence or understanding of concept
     - 2 - above average evidence and understanding of concept
     - 3 - outstanding evidence and understanding of concept
 - A justification of why you deserve that score
 - Examples to support your justification
 - A discussion of why each concept is important

 ### [Reflection]

 Throughout the unit, you explored what it means to express yourself and your identity via digital art.
 The reflection is space for you to explore your responsiblity to society as technology creators by evaluating the implications of your work.

 *It is marked purely based on completion and demonstration of effort.*

-## [4] Sucess Claims
+## [4] Success Claims

 Successful computer scientists should be able to make the following claims:
 - I can thoughtfully plan a large computer science project.
 - I can develop my project iteratively over time
     - I can track the development of my project by committing to Github consistently throughout my project.
     - I can systematically breakdown my project into smaller chunks
 - I can write code with readability in mind
     - I can use describe names for variables, functions, and modules
     - I can document my code in the README.md
 - I can effectively use the principle of abstraction to make my code more efficient and elegant
     - I can write a function with at least one paramter
     - I can use manipulate control flow with conditionals
     - I can use loops to repeat commands
 - I can effictively use the principle of decomposition to make my code more efficient and elegant
     - I can write functions to be used in different scenarios